BlueBrain/nexus/README.md

 Do you know what a knowledge graph is?
 Or want to deepen your understanding?
 Follow our [introduction](https://bluebrainnexus.io/docs/getting-started/understanding-knowledge-graphs.html).

-Want to get started with Nexus right away?
-We provide a [tutorial](https://bluebrainnexus.io/docs/getting-started/try-nexus.html) that uses our [sandbox](https://sandbox.bluebrainnexus.io/) environment to let you try the functionalities.

 Ready to deploy your own instance of Nexus?
-Follow our [guide](https://bluebrainnexus.io/docs/getting-started/running-nexus/index.html).
+Follow our [guide](https://bluebrainnexus.io/docs/running-nexus/index.html).

-## Roadmap

-Curious about our upcoming features?
-Read our [open Roadmap](https://bluebrainnexus.io/docs/roadmap.html) to find out more.

 ## More information

-The Blue Brain Nexus [documentation] offers more information about the software, its [architecture], an [api reference] and the current [roadmap].
+The Blue Brain Nexus [documentation] offers more information about the software, its [architecture] and the [api reference].

 Please head over to the [getting started] section for a description of various options on running Nexus and introductory material to [Linked Data] and the [Shapes Constraint Language].